Patterson–Stratton House

 The Stratton House is a 1.5-story Vernacular Craftsman bungalow built in 1911 in Eugene, Oregon.
-Vernacular architecture is a designation that indicates local or folk use of style and materials.
+Vernacular architecture is a designation that indicates the local or folk use of style and materials.
 The house was designed and constructed by Louis H. E. Stratton for Sarah Patterson, a rental property owner.
-Patterson rented the house to Stratton until 1920, when records show he became the owner.
+Patterson rented the house to Stratton until 1920, when records show that he became the owner.

 The house was listed on the National Register of Historic Places in 1992.